From abroad, Chiang Rai is the fastest and easiest way to reach the start of the tour in Huaysai.

 If you wish to reach Luang Namtha immediately after your tour, there is at the moment only one option, the Luang Prabang night bus, which leaves at 17:00 and costs around 320,000 LAK.

-Bus ride from Chiang Mai (bus Terminal 3) to Chiang Khong (opposite Huaysai) are only served by the Greenbus company.
-Booking is possible through: fairfair.co.th or 12go.asia, fees may apply.
+A cheaper option is the bus from Chiang Mai (bus Terminal 3) to Chiang Khong (opposite Huaysai).
+Booking is possible through: fairfair.co.th or 12go.asia.

 Chiang Mai to Chiang Khong Greenbus schedule: